sohaibilyas/facebook-js-sdk/README.md

 # Facebook JS SDK
-Simple JavaScript SDK to interact with Facebook API.
-This is my first npm package so any mistakes, let me know, thanks.
+Simple npm package to interact with Facebook API.
+This is my first npm package so any feedback is appreciated.

 ## Installation
 ```bash